 kp logged many years playing with Chicago Blues Legend Bumble Bee Bob Novak throughout the club and festival circuit.
 He also took up residence in The Jan James Band touring Europe for the Provogue label in the 90’s.

 In 1998 he helped form StikMen who went on to be selected as one of the Top Twenty Unsigned Acts in America in 2000.
 A publishing deal was procured with the Westwood Music Group and two Indie CD’s were released on that label.
-Harvey Mandel would reappear to contribute to the 2nd StikMen release livin’ proof.
-The band was courted by Original Muscle Shoals Swamper Jimmy Johnson but a deal to join a new forming label would never materialize. kp produced StikMen for Young Heroes Music Inc., co-writing all of the band’s originals and overseeing the company’s entry into Internet marketing which was quickly becoming a viable tool for Indie artists.
+Harvey Mandel would return to contribute to the 2nd StikMen release livin’ proof.
+The band was courted by Original Muscle Shoals Swamper Jimmy Johnson but a deal to join a new forming label would never materialize. kp produced StikMen for Young Heroes Music co-writing all of the band’s originals and overseeing the company’s entry into Internet marketing which was quickly becoming a viable tool for Indie artists.
 StikMen’s songs were downloaded over a half million times in 2000.
 The track “More Than Money” from the first release was selected for inclusion in the recent documentary film Going Attractions.
 Kevin Stik Paul soon became known as a producer and writer, in particular for his instrumental compositions.
 After StikMen he co-founded 1969, featuring updated classics from the Woodstock era.

 kp is also a founding member of the MP3.com Blues AllStars and contributed to what is considered the first recorded intercontinental Blues Collaboration "Rollin' Pin Blues" conceived and produced by prominent members of the site's talent around the U.S., Canada and the U.K. Each player's part was recorded and added to the original basic tracks and sent digitally to the next musician.
 In some cases the song was forwarded via post to the next waiting performer.
 All this done before high-speed Internet was available.